astronomer/docs/software/deployment-resources.md

 ### Apache Airflow® webserver

-The Airflow webserver is responsible for rendering the [Airflow UI](https://airflow.apache.org/docs/apache-airflow/stable/ui.html), where users can monitor DAGs, view task logs, and set various non-code configurations.
+The Airflow webserver is responsible for rendering the [Apache Airflow® UI](https://airflow.apache.org/docs/apache-airflow/stable/ui.html), where users can monitor DAGs, view task logs, and set various non-code configurations.

 If a function within the Airflow UI is slow or unavailable, Astronomer recommends increasing the resources allocated towards the webserver.

 ### Scheduler

-The [Airflow scheduler](https://airflow.apache.org/docs/apache-airflow/stable/scheduler.html) is responsible for monitoring task execution and triggering downstream tasks once dependencies have been met.
+The [Apache Airflow® scheduler](https://airflow.apache.org/docs/apache-airflow/stable/scheduler.html) is responsible for monitoring task execution and triggering downstream tasks once dependencies have been met.

 If you experience delays in task execution, which you can track via the [Gantt Chart](https://airflow.apache.org/docs/apache-airflow/stable/ui.html#gantt-chart) view of the Airflow UI, Astronomer recommends increasing the resources allocated towards the scheduler.

 :::tip

-To set alerts that notify you via email when your Airflow scheduler is underprovisioned, configure an [Airflow alert](airflow-alerts.md).
+To set alerts that notify you via email when your Airflow scheduler is underprovisioned, configure an [Apache Airflow® alert](airflow-alerts.md).

 :::